Welcome to my website!

 But broken things can be fixed.
 And so can broken people.

 I live in hope that, just as this world will one day be remade in the way it was supposed to be in the first place, so the broken parts in each one of us can also be fixed.
 And we can become everything the One who created the world intended us to be in the first place when He knit us together in our mothers' wombs.

 If you're looking for assurance that you aren't alone, plus a little encouragement, then please hang out with her.

 My philosophy is that the only way to heal the broken parts of us and our world is to learn to trust God, to trust ourselves, and to find a group of trustworthy, like-minded people.

 There's an old cliché that says it's better to light just one small candle than to sit hopelessly in the darkness.
 I consider my writing and this website to be my candle.

-At the core, I’m someone who loves to encourage others.
-I don’t expect people to be perfect.
+At the core, I'm someone who loves to encourage others.
+I don't expect people to be perfect.
 In fact, I believe that recognizing our inability to be perfect is a sign of maturity.
-But I also believe in striving to become the best people we can be, and using the gifts and talents God has given us.
+But I also believe in striving to become the best people we can be, and to use the gifts and talents God has given us wisely.